Your source for updates on city services and operations during the COVID-19 pandemic

 - The City’s 311 Call Center is available for residents and can be reached at 933-2311, email@example.com or www.nnva.gov/311.

 - The Recovery Operations Center at 520 Atkinson Way is open to the public Monday through Saturday, 8 am - 4 pm.
-Mulch and compost sales will resume on Saturday, May 23.
+Mulch and compost sales are taking place.
 Household hazardous waste not accepted at this time.

 - The Peninsula Regional Animal Shelter is open normal hours for adoptions, as well as owner surrenders, reclaims and stray drop offs.